-As the title suggests, we are going to discuss the concept of load balancing a cluster of inexpensive load balancers to scale out SSL capabilities (or even Layer 7 operations...) rather than the typical idea of scaling up SSL offload capabilities by buying ever-larger appliances with ever more expensive hardware...read moreread more
+As the title suggests, I'm going to take a look at the concept of load balancing a cluster of inexpensive load balancers to scale out SSL capabilities (or even Layer 7 operations), rather than the typical idea of scaling up SSL offload capabilities by buying ever-larger appliances with ever more...read moreread more

 Direct Server Return (DSR) is my favorite way to load balance application servers because it’s simple, transparent and super fast.
 Direct server return would seem to be a mode that has fallen out of fashion, in fact most application delivery vendors seem to hate DSR mode.
 Vendors often write...read moreread more

 Yes, it's the end of an era... after many years arguing that GSLB has no place on a proper load balancer, I've finally found a solid reason to add one to our product.
 Yes, you read that right!
 I've officially surrendered and given you a new GSLB to play with...!...read moreread more

 Update as of July 2018 Loadbalancer.org load balancers are now certified as Nutanix Ready Nutanix seems to be the next big thing in enterprise virtualization and hyperconvergence, while they've actually been in the market for quite some time(~2011) the buzz around them right now is huge!
 I think...read moreread more